rcgsheffield/sheffield_hpc/referenceinfo/admins/code-snippets.rst

    You can make up your own admonitions with a custom colour scheme using defining a class and the CSS code to apply to it.

-   Here we use the class name "defintion" to target and override the CSS via a raw HTML injection.
+   Here we use the class name "definition" to target and override the CSS via a raw HTML injection.

 ::